loophp/nix-shell/README.md

 directory.
 You can use it within Nix ([nix-direnv][nix direnv]) and load a development environment just by changing directory.

-Edit the file `.envrc` and add the line:
+Edit the file `.envrc` and add the following line:

 ```
 use flake github:loophp/nix-shell#env-php-master-snapshot --impure
 ```

-And it's done !
+And it's done.

 ### Customize PHP